 106. It was agreed to recommend using the legform impactor developed by TRL, for the time being, to evaluate the performance of vehicles in protecting the lower leg.
-However, it was also recommended to consider the possible future use of the Flex-PLI, which is considered by some to be more biofidelic and expected to be highly usable and repeatable, following the evaluation to be conducted by the Technical Evaluation Group (INF GR/PS/106) 19/.
+However, it was also recommended to consider the possible future use of the Flex-PLI, which is considered by some to be more biofidelic and expected to be highly usable and repeatable, following the evaluation to be conducted by the Technical Evaluation Group (TEG) (INF GR/PS/106) 19/.
+Several years passed, then the TEG finalised their technical evaluation on the FlexPLI by a majority of the TEG members in [2009], therefore, this gtr also includes the FlexPLI requirements as well as the RIGID/TRL legform impactor requirements.